Sarah Ashton-Cirillo: Front-line soldier and emissary to D.C. (October 2022 – May 2023)

-TDF spokesperson and suspension (June 2023 – present)
+TDF spokesperson and suspension (June 2023 – February 2025)

 In June, Ashton-Cirillo was assigned to work on English-language media for the Army's Territorial Defense Forces (TDF), and in August she was appointed as one of the TDF's English-language spokespeople.
 Ukraine's Deputy Defense Minister, Hanna Maliar, cited Ashton-Cirillo's reach on Twitter of 28.3 million users over a one-month span and praised her work "debunk[ing] Russian fakes and propaganda".

 Ashton-Cirillo's YouTube shows "Ukraine in the Know" and "Russia Hates the Truth", produced from a studio in Kyiv, led to an hour-long special on Russian television calling her a "terrible disgrace to the Ukrainian people".
 She subsequently said she "embrace[s] the hate of the Russians".
 In August she called for a boycott of CNN for a story that called foreign fighters for Ukraine "mercenaries"; CNN corrected the term.

 In September 2023, Ashton-Cirillo posted a video in which she said that "Russia's war criminal propagandists will all be hunted down, and justice will be served".
 The statement sparked criticism by supporters of Russia.
-On 18 September, U.S. Senator J. D. Vance, who has opposed U.S. support of Ukraine, wrote a letter to several Biden administration officials accusing Ashton-Cirillo of threatening violence against "anyone who circulates 'Russian propaganda and querying her background and connections to the United States.
+On 18 September, U.S. Senator JD Vance, who has opposed U.S. support of Ukraine, wrote a letter to several Biden administration officials accusing Ashton-Cirillo of threatening violence against "anyone who circulates 'Russian propaganda and querying her background and connections to the United States.
 Ashton-Cirillo characterized the letter as "disappointing" and the result of "Russian lies", and told Newsweek that there would be due process for alleged Russian propagandists and war criminals.

 The TDF suspended Ashton-Cirillo on 20 September pending investigation of unapproved statements.
 They did not specify the statements in question, but The Daily Beast and Kyiv Post speculated that the Vance controversy was the cause, while The Advocate asserted this conclusively.

 In February 2024, Rosfinmonitoring added Ashton-Cirillo on its list of "extremists and terrorists".
 In November 2024, the Basmanny District Court began proceedings against Ashton-Cirillo in absentia on charges of producing alleged fake news against the military and mercenarism.
 In June 2025, the Russian-backed Supreme Court of the Donetsk People's Republic found her guilty on both charges and sentenced her to 20 years imprisonment.

+Ashton-Cirillo's service concluded in February 2025.